ibmcloudprivate2/TA/README.md

 Getting results in your collection is not hard.
 To get started, download and run the Data Collector tool in the system your applications live.

 ## install

+> The data collector is a downloadable zip file that needs to be extracted and run on your target server where the applications you wish to migrate are located ie your application server machine.
+You should choose the correct data collector for your target server’s operating system.

 Once downloaded, follow the steps below.

 > **TIP:** The Data Collector is likely to consume a significant amount of resources while gathering data therefore, we recommend you run the tool in a pre-production environment.